 KLCC is consistently ranked among the top five public radio stations in the nation for market impact.

 KLCC is a charter member of National Public Radio, and the primary NPR member station in the Eugene/Springfield area.
-One third of our broadcast week is devoted to news and talk programs, covering local, regional, national and international topics and issues.
-A wide world of intelligent music fills the remaining hours, much of which is unavailable or under- represented on commercial radio.
-Jazz, Blues, Folk, World, Reggae, Celtic, Electronic, Singer/Songwriter, R&B, Latino, and Women's music can all be enjoyed on KLCC each week.
+Our weekdays and several hours on the weekends are devoted to news and talk programs, covering local, regional, national and international topics and issues.
+A wide world of intelligent music fills the evenings and much of the weekends -- music that is unavailable or under-represented on commercial radio.
+Jazz, Blues, Folk, Americana, Celtic, Electronic, R&B, Latino, and World Music can all be enjoyed on KLCC each week.

 KLCC is a listener-supported, non-commercial, non-promotional, independent radio station.
 Over half of our funding comes from the listening audience and business community.
 The remaining funds are provided by Lane Community College and the Corporation for Public Broadcasting (CPB).
 View Financial Reports

 KLCC has been on the air since 1967.
 Our staff includes 20 paid employees, and over 70 volunteers from the community.
 Many of our music volunteers have been hosting shows on KLCC for 10 years or more.